thequeenziana/thequeenziana/README.md

-- 👋 Hi, I’m @thequeenziana
+- 👋 Hi, I’m Ziana
 - 👀 I’m interested in python coding
 - 🌱 I’m currently learning python programming
 - 💞️ I’m looking to collaborate on computer science engineering
-- 📫 How to reach me email me!
+- 📫 How to reach me: Just email me!

 <!---
 thequeenziana/thequeenziana is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.